korensan/Loop-machine/README.md

 Each channel can be muted with a toggle button.

-A lower section controls the playback with two buttons you can play and stop and a loop toogle which can be toggled on and off, as well as a cursor with timer to show the current time playing with the playing position in real time.
+A lower section controls the playback with two buttons you can play and stop and a loop toogle which can be toggled on and off, as well as a cursor with timer to show the current time playing along the playing position in real time.

 Framework used - SwiftUI